pivot-access-ltd/bma-offline-docs/src/about-creating-custom-images-6099.md

  - retrieve scripts that set up the bootloader, configure curtin hooks, and install custom packages from a named gzip source.
  - set the homedir and proxy options for the image.
- - set up curtin and networking for the image.
+ - set up curtin, networking, and maybe storage for the image.
  - clean up the image prior to post-processing.

 If you are interested in more details, you can [examine the scripts](https://github.com/canonical/packer-maas/tree/master/ubuntu/scripts) to see what they do.